 the outfit that once insisted tenkara rods were 11' or longer now sells a 9'

 I was reminded of the value of short rods when Dave Hughes sent me a copy of his latest book, Trout from Small Streams, second edition.
 He included a chapter on

 tenkara, and in it wrote some very interesting things about what he calls "downsized tenkara" - tenkara fishing with downsized rods for really small streams.

 Two of his favorite rods for small, brushy streams are a Soyokaze 27 and a Kiyotaki 24, both well known to TenkaraBum readers and customers.
-The Kiyotaki is a pretty stiff rod for it's length and the Soyokaze was discontinued by Daiwa years ago.
+Both have now been discontinued by their manufacturers.
 A couple years ago, I introduced the Nissin Fine Mode Kosansui 270 as the best replacement I'd found for the Soyokaze 27 and built the Small Stream Tenkara Starter Kit around it.

 I still wasn't satisfied, though, and wanted a rod that was a bit softer, had a more progressive bend profile and could cast a lighter line with ease.
 Not all fish from small streams are 7" eastern Brookies, though, so it had to have enough firmness in the mid and butt sections to handle fish that were 12" or a bit bigger.

 Finally, I went to Suntech with a proposal for a 9' rod and they once again exceeded my expectations.
 The Suntech GM Keiryu Special 27 was an excellent rod and was very well received.